This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Signs of Severe Envenomation

-Symptoms don’t always show up on the same schedule.
-Some people feel the effects within minutes, while others don’t notice problems for a few hours.
+Symptoms don’t follow the same timeline for everyone who gets bitten.
+Some people feel the effects within minutes, while others won’t notice anything serious for hours.

-Here’s what influences how quickly things get serious after a water moccasin bite.
+Let’s break down what influences how quickly things can go downhill after a water moccasin bite.

 Onset Timeline After a Bite